rameshKrSah/rameshKrSah.website.old/_posts/2020-03-01-Installing.md

 ---

 # Installing Machine Learning Framework(s) with Anaconda and Jupyter
-Unsually installing machine learning frameworks such as TensorFlow and PyTorch is bit of a hassle and setting up the proper environment for development based on these frameworks becomes cumbersome than it should it.
+Usually installing machine learning frameworks such as TensorFlow and PyTorch is bit of a hassle and setting up the proper environment for development based on these frameworks becomes cumbersome than it should it.
 Although, installation pages for TensorFlow and PyTorch are pretty good, they lack the details information one need to setup the development environment easily with flexibility in mind.
 In this post, I am going to summarize the process I have used to setup the development environment for machine learning project.
 I will try to include all the details I have found though trial and error while installing these frameworks for myself.

-1. Install Anaconda
+**1. Install Anaconda**

 First and foremost, we will need to install the [Anaconda](https://www.anaconda.com/distribution/) distribution package manager.
 Anaconda will helps us setup the development environment very easily and provides a lot of flexibility in terms of creating and maintaining various virtual environment in our system without breaking any thing.